-The ergonomic design of Oxulumis™ allows for single-handed, in-office administration by a trained physician.
-Administration is similar to an intravitreal injection, is performed in approximately 30 seconds and requires no special equipment.
+Administration is straightforward: similar to an intravitreal injection, it is performed in approximately one to two minutes and requires no ancillary equipment.

-A 27-gauge needle, which accommodates variation in scleral thickness across most patients, is inserted in the pars plana of the eye.
+A small-gauge needle, which accommodates variation in scleral thickness across most patients, is inserted in the pars plana of the eye.
 As the needle advances, the microcatheter deploys automatically once the tip of the needle reaches the suprachoroidal space.
-The microcatheter advances posteriorly toward the macula, the precise location where the drug product will be delivered.
+The microcatheter advances posteriorly in the suprachoroidal space toward the macula, where the drug product will be delivered.

-Once accurate placement of the illuminated microcatheter along the posterior retina and macula is confirmed by the physician, the drug product can be accurately and safely delivered.
-The drug product is deposited at the deployment site and the natural physiological flows of the suprachoroidal space move the drug product back toward the macula.
+Once accurate placement of the illuminated microcatheter along the posterior retina is confirmed by the physician, the drug product can be accurately and safely delivered.
+The drug product is deposited at the deployment site and the natural physiological flows of the suprachoroidal space move the drug product posteriorly.

-- Minimally invasive procedure does not penetrate ocular cavity
+- Minimally invasive procedure does not penetrate the intraocular space